-Some J&J Vaccine Doses Can Be Used, But Many Must Be Tossed | Hamodia.com
+Some J&J Vaccine Doses can be Used, but Many Must be Tossed | Hamodia.com

 Emergent’s chief executive has blamed the contamination and other problems on the complexity of scaling up the factory in just months to make two different vaccines.

-The Biden administration is working to find a different American manufacturing partner for the British drugmaker AstraZeneca, which has yet to request authorization to distribute its vaccine in the U.S.
+The Biden administration is working to find a different American manufacturing partner for the British drugmaker, which has yet to request authorization to distribute it in the U.S.